falldamagestudio/UE4-GHA-BuildSystem/OPERATION.md

 * Update `UpdateUE4/desired_version.json` within `<org>/<your game>-Game`.
 * Wait for the game to build.

 # Developing on the build system

 You can get a personal, full replica of the entire build system.
 This allows you to test out build system changes in a safe environment before you roll them out for your entire team.
 To make this happen, you need to fork `<org>/<your game>-BuildSystem`, `<org>/<your game>-Engine` and `<org>/<your game>-Game`.
 Create a new Google Cloud project.
 Use your personal account instead of the GitHub service account that was created for your organization.
 Duplicate the configuration within `<org>/<your game>-BuildSystem/configurations`.

 You will need to go through most of the above one-time setup steps, but for your personal forks.

-## Bring up the infrastructure manually
+## Bring up the infrastructure from command line

 You can perform the terraform operations from your local machine.
 Since the Terraform state is kept in a GCS bucket, this will not cause conflicts.